Leighton-Linslade bus services

 They all have low-floor access, wheelchair spaces, priority seating, and next stop announcements with hearing loop technology.

-All vehicles are fitted with CCTV, which can be instantly monitored, contactless payment ticket machines and free WiFi.
+All vehicles are fitted with CCTV, which can be instantly monitored, contactless payment ticket machines and free Wi-Fi.

-Has Central Bedfordshire Council had experience with Centrebus Ltd?
+Have we had experience with Centrebus Ltd?

-They briefly operated the old 36 in Linslade, when another operator withdrew, before the start of the L services.
+It briefly operated the old 36 in Linslade, when another operator withdrew, before the start of the L services.

 The feedback then was positive.